 Can You File an Injury Lawsuit If You Have Already Collected Workers’ Comp in New York?

 Unfortunately, your legal options are very limited if you have already accepted a workers’ compensation insurance package.
 This is because many employers and insurers require that employees forgo their right to sue their employer in exchange for workers’ comp coverage.
 Of course, if you feel that you were injured on the job by your employer’s negligence, you should still consult an experienced Queens personal injury lawyer to discuss all of your options, even if you have already accepted workers’ compensation.
 If you haven’t accepted workers’ compensation yet, we highly recommend that you call the Niagara Falls personal injury lawyers at The Carríon Law Firm for a free consultation before making any decisions that could limit your monetary recovery.

 Why File a Lawsuit Over Workers’ Compensation Claim?

 If you have a valid workplace injury lawsuit, you stand to recover substantially more in damages than you might in workers’ compensation payments.
 This is because damages in a personal injury lawsuit take into account your pain and suffering in addition to your medical bills and lost wages.
 Anyone who has suffered a serious injury at work knows that the consequences of the injury are not limited to your medical care.
 Chronic pain, anxiety, and depression are likely to accompany many workplace injuries.
 While these may be difficult to quantify, you are likely to recover additional compensation to answer for these troubling consequences.
-Your New York workplace injury attorney can work with you to estimate how much you stand to gain from your workplace injury lawsuit in New York.
+Your Broward County workplace injury attorney can work with you to estimate how much you stand to gain from your workplace injury lawsuit in New York.

 Can You File a Workplace Injury Lawsuit Against Your Employer if You Were Hurt on the Job in New York?